scpwiki/wikijump/docs/compatibility-ids.md

 - User           --   10000000 (sample          7840760)
 ```

+(Note that forum groups are not included, as their IDs are not exposed by Wikidot.)

 And as a point of comparison, these are the maximum values for 32-bit and 64-bit signed integers:

 ```